jon-jacky/Piety/piety/README.md

 path.

 The *piety* module imports *eventloop*.
-Both modules import the *schedule* module in this directory.
-The platform-independent *schedule* module avoids duplicating code in the *eventloop* modules and separates the platform-independent code in this directory from platform-dependent code in the *eventloop* modules.
+Both modules import the *cycle* module in this directory.
+The platform-independent *cycle* module avoids duplicating code in the *eventloop* modules and separates the platform-independent code in this directory from platform-dependent code in the *eventloop* modules.

-Revised June 2015
+Revised July 2015